 When We Care Senior Care (dba Home Instead Senior Care) came calling in 2015, it was an ideally blended opportunity for Jason.
 As General Manager of our Madison location, Jason has a unique opportunity to apply his passion for sales at a faith-based organization.
 Over the years that followed, Jason helped put the Madison location on a course toward growth and sustained success.

-In 2018, Jason accepted another challenge, filling the newly created role of Vice President of Sales, which paved the way for a new General Manager to fill his shoes at the Madison branch.
-In his new role, Jason has responsibility for the top and bottom line revenues of each of the six We Care Senior Care offices — Appleton, Cedarburg, Green Bay, Madison, Racine and Sheboygan — but he sees it as an opportunity to serve others.
+In 2018, Jason accepted another challenge, filling the newly created corporate role of Vice President of Sales & Marketing, which paved the way for a new General Manager to fill his shoes at the Madison branch.
+In his new role, Jason has responsibility for the top and bottom line revenues of four We Care Senior Care offices, something he sees as an opportunity to serve others.

 As a servant leader, Jason seeks to apply selflessness and to put love into action with his teammates and neighbors.
 Putting others' needs first is a mindset that stems from his personal motto borrowed from Micah 6:8, "...
 What does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?"

-Jason and his wife Liz — high-school sweethearts! — have three children together and are actively involved in their local church.
+Jason and his wife Liz — high-school sweethearts! — have four children together and are actively involved in their local church.

 Shana has an instinct to ask the right questions.
 That’s because she wants to better understand the why and begin exploring ways to make things better, simpler and more efficient.